Lamium purpureum: Distribution and habitat

-Lamium purpureum is native to Europe and Asia but it can also be found in North America.

-It is common in the western and eastern United States, Canada, Ireland, and Britain.
+Lamium purpureum is native and relatively common to Europe (including Britain and Ireland) and Asia but it can also be found in North America: especially in the western and eastern United States, and Canada.
 It frequently occurs in meadows, forest edges, roadsides and gardens.

 Ecology

 The year-round flowers allow bees to gather their nectar for food when few other nectar sources are available.
 It is also a prominent source of pollen for bees in March/April (in UK), when bees need the pollen as protein to build up their nest.
 The pollen is crimson red in colour and thus very noticeable on the heads of the bees that visit its flowers.

 Uses

 Young plants have edible tops and leaves, which can be used in salads or stir-fried as a spring vegetable.
 When finely chopped, they can also be added to sauces.
 The flowers can be crystallized using sugar and egg white.

 The herb has a venerable pedigree in the folk medicine of England, featuring as it does as one of three medicinal/symbolic plants called for in the Anglo-Saxon herb charm Wið færstice /ang/ (meaning 'against a sudden/violent stabbing pain').
 The charm in question (dating, according to scholarly consensus, probably from the late ninth century) calls for the three herbs involved (the other two being feverfew and plantain) to be heated in butter to prepare an ointment, which is then rubbed on the site of the pain with the blade of a knife, while the lengthy charm is recited by the folk practitioner, who thereby aligns herself (or himself) with the patient – in contradistinction to the evil supernatural beings believed to have caused the pain with their magical arrows.

 To this day, herbalists use red dead-nettle in many herbal remedies.
 One of these is a salve prepared from the plant which can be used topically to soothe irritated, itchy, or sore skin.
 Studies show a strong antioxidant effect.